pavank7305/Bus-Ticket-Booking-System/README.md

 # Bus-Ticket-Booking-System
-Online Bus Ticket Booking System built with Spring Boot framework.
+The project built with RESTful API using Spring Boot framework, performs CRUD operations and field validations to the DTOs with custom exceptions.